How IYMS was born

 Locations of past Summits

-We’ve hosted our main two-week events at the following locations:
+So far, we have hosted 17 of our annual two-week events at the following locations:

 - Los Angeles, the USA